edargham/Project-Alphabet/README.md

 	sudo dnf install build-essential curl git m4 ruby texinfo libbz2-dev libcurl4-openssl-dev libexpat-dev libncurses-dev zlib1g-dev

-- Homebrew:
+**Alternatively:** Homebrew:
 Open Terminal and type:

 		ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/linuxbrew/go/install)"

 Follow the instructions in the terminal to complete the installation process.
 Once Linuxbrew is installed, you’ll need add the following 3 lines to your `.bashrc` or `.zshrc file`:

 		export MANPATH="$HOME/.linuxbrew/share/man:$MANPATH"
 		export INFOPATH="$HOME/.linuxbrew/share/info:$INFOPATH"	export PATH="$HOME/.linuxbrew/bin:$PATH"

 Why Homebrew/Linuxbrew?
 You may be asking why you should use a third-party package manager.
 Here are some advantages:

 Can install software to a home directory and so does not require sudo.
 Install software not packaged by the native distribution.
 Install up-to-date versions of software when the native distribution is old.
 Use the same package manager to manage both your Mac and Linux machines.

 All OS:
 -------